-Date of first publication/latest revision: January 2022
+Date of first publication/latest revision: January 2023

-Course Title MSc in Programme and Project Management MSPPMPTR, PDPPMPTR, PCPPMPTR, SPPPMPTRD Course code Academic Year 2021-2022 Valid entry routes MSc, PgDip, PgCert Additional exit routes PgDip, PgCert Mode of delivery Part-time Location(s)1 of Study Shrivenham Cranfield School of Management School(s) and Cranfield Defence and Security Theme Leadership and Management Centre Cranfield University, School of Management Course Director Pete Ito Awarding Body Cranfield University Yes Is this an AP Contract course?2 Is this course offered as a No Cranfield Mastership?
-Apprenticeship Standard the N/A course is mapped to Is the Degree apprenticeship N/A integrated or non-integrated?
-Is the Mastership offered as an open and/or closed N/A course?
-Teaching Institution Cranfield University Admissions body Cranfield University
+Course Title MSc in Programme and Project Management

+Course code MSPPMPTR, PDPPMPTR, PCPPMPTR, SPPPMPTR

+Academic Year 2022-2023

+Valid entry routes MSc, PgDip, PgCert

+Additional exit routes PgDip, PgCert

+Mode of delivery Part-time

+Location(s) 1 of Study Shrivenham

+School(s) Cranfield School of Management and Cranfield Defence and Security

+Theme Leadership and Management

+Centre Cranfield University, School of Management

+Course Director Pete Ito

+Awarding Body Cranfield University

+Is this an AP Contract course?
+2 Yes

+Is this course offered as a Cranfield Mastership?
+No

+Apprenticeship Standard the course is mapped to N/A

+Is the Degree apprenticeship integrated or non-integrated?
+N/A

+Is the Mastership offered as an open and/or closed course?
+N/A

+Teaching Institution Cranfield University

+Admissions body Cranfield University